simoncozens/fonts-and-layout/opentype.md

 ### The `CFF` table

-Finally, let's look at the table which is of least interest to typography and layout software, although font designers seem to rather obsess over it: the actual glyph outlines.
+Finally, let's look at the table which is of least interest to typography and layout software, although font designers seem to rather obsess over it: the actual glyph outlines themselves.
 The CFF table - as we mentioned above, for fonts using PostScript outlines - begins with a header before it launches into the outline definitions:

 ```
   <CFF>